James Dolan (businessman): Sports management

+When the New York Knicks made the NBA Finals in the championship season, Dolan sat next to President Donald Trump in Madison Square Garden at game three.
+Prior to game four, Dolan feuded with New York mayor Zohran Mamdani.
+Mamdani blamed Dolan for cancelling a watch party outside of Madison Square Garden for game four of the NBA finals.
+Dolan attributed the cancellation to enhanced security measures that the city implemented around the stadium after a watch party after game three had turned violent.

 Media policies

 Dolan rarely speaks with members of the media and communicates to the press through released statements or in interviews with MSG Network.
-In 2000, Dolan instituted media training for all Garden employees who might deal with the press and instituted an ironclad rule against team personnel criticizing others in the organization via the media.
+In 2000, Dolan instituted media training for all Garden employees who might deal with the press and instituted a rule against team personnel criticizing others in the organization via the media.
 Under Dolan's watch, MSG implemented controversial media policies limiting access to players.
 Some of these measures included prohibiting reporters and Knicks' beat writers from interviewing players without an MSG public relations official present, forbidding one-on-one interviews, and banning writers who write articles critical of the organization.
 The policies also forbid the MSG Network from being critical of the Knicks and the Rangers, regardless of their performance.
 Such measures were not standard practice for other NBA teams.

 Personal life

-Dolan lives on Long Island with his wife Kristin, whom he named the chief executive officer of AMC Networks in 2023.
-He has been married twice and has six sons.
-He contributed to Donald Trump's 2020 presidential reelection campaign.

-His son, Charlie, is the bassist of the band, Tauk.
+As of 2023, Dolan lived on Long Island with his wife Kristin, whom he married at Mar-a-Lago in 2002.
+They separated in 2018 and she was named chief executive officer of AMC Networks in 2023.
+Dolan has been married twice and has six sons.
+His son Charlie is the bassist of the band Tauk.
+His son Quentin is on the board of directors for MSG Entertainment and works for several of the family's other business ventures.

+Dolan played a role in organizing the 12-12-12: The Concert for Sandy Relief benefit, which raised an initial $50 million for the victims of Hurricane Sandy.

+Political activities

+In 2016, he contributed $300,000 to the Trump Victory Committee in support of the Donald Trump 2016 presidential campaign.
+Trump and Dolan describe each other as friends.
+Dolan is a member at his Mar-a-Lago club and held his wedding there in 2002.
+He donated $50,000 to Nicole Malliotakis in 2020 after incumbent Max Rose criticized Dolan's management of the Knicks.
+In the 2021 New York City Democratic mayoral primary, he donated $5,000 to Ray McGuire and $2,000 to Eric Adams.